nfriedly/nfriedly.com/src/documents/projects/0150-node-unblocker.html.md

 It modifies the data on the fly instead of downloading the entire page, then parsing it, then passing it along to the user.

-Automatically runs basic integration tests on each push curtsey of Travis CI.
-Beefing these up and adding automatic deployment (Continuos Integration) is on the todo list.
+Continuos Deployment: Automatically runs tests and deploys to Heroku after each GitHub push courtesy of Travis CI.

 Open Source: <a href="https://github.com/nfriedly/node-unblocker">https://github.com/nfriedly/node-unblocker</a>